 Catch up on new happenings at the Worldwide Campus by tuning into The RCTLE’s Podcast Series.
 Our podcasts are designed with you in mind and will provide information, talks, and outreach from an array of ERAU faculty as well as experts from outside the ERAU Community.
 Recently, our very own Kaitlyn Pickus had the opportunity to sit down with Dr. Ken Witcher, Dean of the College of Aeronautics here at Embry-Riddle Worldwide.
 This podcast is a two-part chat focusing on the positive benefits of instructor field experience on student learning.
 For your listening pleasure, you will find part one and two of Dr. Ken Witcher on Field Experience and the Student Experience under Podcasts.

-Tip Clip: Improving End Of Course Faculty Evaluations Through Student Feedback
+Tip Clip: Improving End Of Course Faculty Observations Through Student Feedback

 Consider this scenario.
 It is the last week of your Online Course.
 You feel fantastic.
 Your grade book is current with one last assessment to administer.
 You feel a sense of accomplishment about the fast approaching completion of your course.
-You post the final Announcement to encourage students to participate in the End of Course Evaluation timeline and form.
+You post the final Announcement to encourage students to participate.
 You have 20+ years of experience and when you review the results you experience a sense of shock and disbelief.
 You wonder why students are so negative about your teaching.
 Collecting student feedback during your course is a prime opportunity to gain insight on where students stand with learning the material.
 It also gives faculty data on adjustments to make prior to the term ending.
-In this Tip Clip, RCTLE provides tips on strategies to improve the outcome of your End of Course Evaluation.
+In this Tip Clip, RCTLE provides tips on strategies to improve the outcome of your End of Course observation.
 This Tip Clip is a 3-part series, so be sure to visit the eUnion over the next few months to view subsequent clips.

 Carving time out to take care of our mental, emotional, and physical health has become a priority.
 According to the World Health Organization (WHO), employee burnout has recently been recognized as an official medical diagnosis (Haden, 2020).
 Self-care is vital to the prevention of burnout, particularly for people in health and education professions.
 Long periods of neglect of mental, emotional, and physical well-being may result in high levels of stress.
 In a recent article, “Battling burnout: cultivating an atmosphere of self-care in education,” job burnout is described as work-related stress that may involve a sense of reduced accomplishment and loss of personal identity (Moore 2019).
 Have you ever considered where you fall on the burnout spectrum?
 Head over to the RCTLE eUnion page to discuss with colleagues by sharing dialogue, resources, and strategies that may be helpful to others.
 Let’s put self-care at the top of our To Do List by taking action on our overall well-being.